 Rolex debuted the highly anticipated Cosmograph Daytona ref.
 116500 during Basel World 2016.
 A highly sophisticated chronograph, the Daytona is equipped with every amenity one may need while partaking in the fast-paced world of motorsports.
+While this model needs no introduction it is worth noting the numerous different features.
 From a shock-resistant Rolex-made movement to a virtually impenetrable Oyster case, the Daytona is one of the most reliable timepieces on the market today.

 The Cosmograph Daytona 116500 is one of the most popular chronographs at the moment.